-Children have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will be stored securely and be switched off whilst in the setting.
+Children have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will stored securely and be switched off whilst in the setting.

-In line with Keeping Children Safe in Education 2023, we have a clear policy on the use of mobile technology in the school.
+In line with Keeping Children Safe in Education 2024, we have a clear guidance on the use of mobile technology in the school.